Second Quarto (1619)

 Secondary sources are interpretations, analyses, and evaluations of events, people, works, and topics.
 They are created after the fact, based on an examination of primary sources and other secondary sources.
 In history and the humanities, they are generally books and scholarly, peer-reviewed journal articles.

-Tertiary sources are reference works like encyclopedias or dictionaries that provides a broad introduction or overview of a topic.
+A third type of sources are reference works like encyclopedias or dictionaries that provides a broad introduction or overview of a topic.
 A few are included below.